dependents/node-sass-lookup/README.md

 }); // yields app/styles/variables.scss
 ```

-* This assumes that the file `app/styles/styles.scss` has `@import "variables";`
-and that all of the other sass files are located within `app/styles`.
+* This assumes that the file `app/styles/styles.scss` has `@import "variables";` and that all of the other sass files are located within `app/styles`.
 * Would yield `app/styles/_variables.scss` if the partial had an underscored filename.

 ## CLI

-*Assumes a global install sass-lookup with `npm install -g sass-lookup`*
+Assumes a global install of sass-lookup with `npm install -g sass-lookup`

 ```sh
 sass-lookup [options] path/to/file